danussh/Reactadmin/README.md

-# React Admin Example
+# React Admin Portal Example

-> Example of React Admin.
-We use JSON-Server for our REST API
+>  We use JSON-Server for our REST API

 ## Usage